-The Massachusetts was a highly decorated battleship launched from the Fore River Shipyard in Quincy, Mass., on Sept.
+The Massachusetts, a highly decorated battleship, was launched from the Fore River Shipyard in Quincy, Mass., on Sept.
 23, 1941.
-She was commissioned on May 12, 1942, and sponsored by Mrs. Charles Francis Adams III, wife of the former Navy Secretary and great-grandson of President John Quincy Adams.
+Commissioned on May 12, 1942, she had as a sponsor Mrs. Charles Francis Adams III, wife of the former Navy Secretary and great-grandson of President John Quincy Adams.

-Known as ‘Big Mamie’ to her crew, the Massachusetts joined a task force to support the invasion of North Africa.
+Known as ‘Big Mamie’ to her crew, the Massachusetts then joined Operation Torch, a task force to support the invasion of North Africa.
 On Nov.
-8, 1942, she was lying off the city of Casablanca when she came under fire from a shore battery.
+8, 1942, she lay off the city of Casablanca when she came under fire from a shore battery.
 Massachusetts fired at a French battleship, Jean Bart, disabling its gun turret.
 She also sunk two French destroyers, two merchant ships and a light cruiser.

-After the Battle of Casablanca, the Massachusetts was deployed in the Pacific, where she saw quite a lot of action.
-She was decommissioned in 1947 and entered a reserve fleet.
-In 1962 she was marked for scrap.
+After the Battle of Casablanca, the Massachusetts sailed to the Pacific, where she saw quite a lot of action.
+Big Mamie supported Allied troops, for example, during the Battle of Okinawa.
+She was then decommissioned in 1947 and entered a reserve fleet.
+In 1962, the Navy marked her for scrap.